nqs48/Rick-and-Morty_ADev/README.md

 ### Evnt new window

-Event in each button to react to the **click** and direct to another page with information.
+Event in each button to react to the **click** and redirect to another page with information.

 ![image](https://res.cloudinary.com/adev48/image/upload/v1658513573/Deployments/Rick%20and%20Morty-app/events_contol_anoiof.png)